bjarte-nr/deliverables-template/README.md

 The template has some problematic issues -- help apreciated!

 * The footer is supposed to have a some lines of text to the left of the logo
 * The Chapter titles lack space between the number and the text, e.g., "1.Introduction".
-(This seems to be a side-effect of the package "sectsty" that is used to get color in headings
+(This seems to be a side-effect of the package "sectsty" that is used to get color in headings.)